ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 * The parameter ``message`` in :ref:`grafana_dashboard <grafana_dashboard_module>` module is renamed to ``commit_message`` since ``message`` is used by Ansible Core engine internally.
 * The parameter ``message`` in :ref:`datadog_monitor <datadog_monitor_module>` module is renamed to ``notification_message`` since ``message`` is used by Ansible Core engine internally.
 * The parameter ``message`` in :ref:`bigpanda <bigpanda_module>` module is renamed to ``deployment_message`` since ``message`` is used by Ansible Core engine internally.
+* Ansible modules most no longer rely on being able to import Python modules from the remote user's home directory.
+Such dependencies will need to live elsewhere in the Python path.

 Plugins